drhaynes.com - site logo - click to return to home page

 Map: Coyote Lake Campground

-This map shows both the RV Sites (area below the creek) and Tent Sites (area above the creek) adjacent to Coyote Lake.
+This map shows the RV Sites and Tent Sites adjacent to Coyote Lake.
 Our first camp site was RV4, highlighted yellow.
-California has been in an extended drought, so the lake has receded dramatically and there is no water next to our site.
+California has been in an extended drought, so the lake has receded dramatically and there was no water next to our site.
 More on that later…

 Coyote Lake Harvey Bear Ranch County Park is part of the Santa Clara County Parks system.
 The camp sites at Coyote Lake are particularly nice - spacious, level, and not too close to each other.
 Each RV site has it's own electricity and water but no sewer hookup (there is a dump station a short distance down the entrance road).
 The tent sites do not have electricity or individual water but they are spacious, level, and also not too close to each other.